jbcodeforce/jbcodeforce.github.io/docs/techno/scaleway/index.md

 ### Kubernetes

-For K8s, the service to manage clusters is Kapsule.
+For K8s, the service to manage clusters is called **Kapsule**.
 See [Kubernetes doc](https://www.scaleway.com/en/docs/containers/kubernetes/).
 But to create clusters including instances from external cloud providers, the product is Kubernetes Kosmos.

-To acess to a kubernetes cluster we need a config to set kubectl context.
+To access to a kubernetes cluster we need a config to set `kubectl` context.

-#### Deploy Athena demo on kubernetes
+#### Setting specific kubectl context

- Once the kubernetes cluster is provisioned and helm is installed, set the context in the /kube/config or a separate file that define the config:
+Once the kubernetes cluster is provisioned and helm is installed, set the kubectl context in the /kube/config or in a separate file that define the config.
+The cluster has a name, the kubelet API endpoint,  and the TLS public certificate.

 ```yaml
 apiVersion: v1